 To improve a vehicles performance engine modifications are common.
 On Fuel Injection vehicles the stock ECU can only compensate after some vehicle modifications as long as it does not exceed the preset limit (perhaps 5% variation in Volumetric Efficiency).
 Beyond that, re-tuning of the ECU is necessary to match the engine modification.
 However, tuning the stock ECU is not always an option because not all ECUs have such capability.
-One of the solutions is to install the "Power Stretcher" module.
+One of the solutions is to install the "Power Strecher" module.
+And yes, there is only one "t" in "Strecher" because no one says "Stret-cher".

-The "Power Stretcher" is a piggyback fuel controller for electronic fuel injection vehicle, allowing the user to increase or decrease the amount of the fuel to the engine as a function of throttle position, engine speed and other variables (such as boost).
+The "Power Strecher" is a piggyback fuel controller for electronic fuel injection vehicle, allowing the user to increase or decrease the amount of the fuel to the engine as a function of throttle position, engine speed and other variables (such as boost).
 It intercepts the stock fuel injection signal and then "stretches" its pulse width to drive the fuel injector, thus letting more fuel than the preset amount.
 Additionally the Power Strecher can supply a "synthetic" Oxygen signal back to the stock ECU, allowing it to function normally even with Air/Fuel Ratio deviations from normal operation.